-- 11.1.1 Sexual violence and sexual harassment can occur between two children of any age and gender.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Evidence shows that girls are at a higher risk of sexual violence or harassment. - 11.1.2 At NCC, staff should make it clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
+- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes) - At NCC, staff should make it clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
 At NCC we do not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh". - 11.1.3 Examples of sexually violent or harassing behaviour: Challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them. - 11.1.4 Students with SEND are three more times likely to be sexually abused or harassed.
 Any allegation involving a student with SEND should involve the input of the SENCO (or deputy SENCO).
-Staff should be aware of potential barriers that a student's SEND status: - could impact on their ability to communicate an act of sexual harassment or abuse - could disproportionately be impacted on by behaviours such as bullying and harassment without necessarily showing outward signs of this. - could mean that behaviours relating to their SEND could potentially mask evidence of any abuse.
-This should not be overlooked. - 11.1.5 Children who are lesbian, gay, bi, or trans (LGBT) can be targeted by their peers.
+Staff should be aware of potential barriers that a student's SEND status: - o could impact on their ability to communicate an act of sexual harassment or abuse - o could disproportionately be impacted on by behaviours such as bullying and harassment without necessarily showing outward signs of this. - o could mean that behaviours relating to their SEND could potentially mask evidence of any abuse.
+This should not be overlooked. - 11.1.4 Children who are lesbian, gay, bi, or trans (LGBT) can be targeted by their peers.
 In some cases, a child who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT - 11.1.6 For government definitions of Rape, Sexual Violence, Sexual Harassment, Harmful Sexual Behaviour can be referred to on this document.